About Us

 Our vision is of a beautiful, restored, and accessible coast for current and future Californians.
 We act with others to protect and restore, and increase public access to, California’s coast, ocean, coastal watersheds and the San Francisco Bay Area.

-The Coastal Conservancy is a state agency, established in 1976, to protect and improve natural lands and waterways, to help people get to and enjoy the outdoors, and to sustain local economies along California’s coast.
-The Conservancy is a non-regulatory agency that supports projects to protect coastal resources and increase opportunities for the public to enjoy the coast.
-The Conservancy implements statewide resource plans through its projects, including the California Water Action Plan, the Wildlife Action Plan, and many others.
+The Conservancy implements statewide and regional resource plans through its projects, including Pathways to 30X30, the Outdoors for All Strategy, and many others.
 The Conservancy works along the entire length of California’s coast and within the watersheds of rivers and streams that extend inland from the coast.
 The Coastal Conservancy also works throughout the nine-county San Francisco Bay Area and the entire Santa Ana River watershed.
 A map of the Conservancy’s jurisdiction is posted here.

-The Conservancy provides technical assistance and grant funding to local communities, nonprofit organizations, other government agencies, businesses, and private landowners to implement multi-benefit projects that:
+The Conservancy provides technical assistance and grant funding to local communities, nonprofit organizations, tribes, and public agencies to implement multi-benefit projects that:

-The Conservancy has played a critical role in shaping California’s coastal landscape as we know it today.
-Since its creation, the Conservancy has built hundreds of miles of trails and preserved hundreds of thousands of acres of wildlife habitat, coastal farmland, and scenic open space.
-Many of the most-loved scenic, natural, and recreational resources of the California coast and the San Francisco Bay Area have been protected by the work of the Conservancy and its many partners.
+The Conservancy has played a critical role in shaping California’s coastal landscape as we know it today and the Conservancy is now helping coastal communities adapt to a changing climate.
+Since its creation, the Conservancy has built hundreds of miles of trails, created hundreds of beach accessways and recreational amenities, protected and restored hundreds of thousands of acres of wildlife habitats and natural or working lands, and assisted communities with planning and implementing wildfire, flooding, and sea level rise resilience.
+Many of the most-loved scenic, natural, and recreational resources of the California coast and the San Francisco Bay Area have been protected or restored by the work of the Conservancy and its many partners.

 Conservancy Staff – All staff can be reached at 510-286-1015 (though most staff are working remotely during the COVID-19 pandemic)